yonasteodros/zed-opencv/README.md

-# Stereolabs ZED - OpenCV
+# Klg Logger from ZED camera

-This sample is the perfect place to get started coding with the ZED and OpenCV.
+This is a sample tool to fir logging and converting RGBD png images to klg format.
 It shows how to:

   - Capture image, depth and point cloud from the ZED.
   - Convert image and depth map to compatible 32-bits float OpenCV matrix.
   - Display video and depth with OpenCV.
   - Adjust several depth parameters: depth sensing mode, quality, units, resolution.
-  - Save side by side image, depth image and point cloud in various formats
+  - Save side by side image, depth image, klg file and point cloud in various formats

 ## Getting started